 Apache Storm – Apache Storm is a distributed stream processing computation framework primarily written in Clojure.
 The project went open source after it was acquired by Twitter.

-Elastic Logstash – Logstash is a data processing pipeline which ingests data from multiple sources simultaneously.
+Elastic Logstash – Logstash is a data processing pipeline that ingests data from multiple sources simultaneously.

-Well, Guys!!
+Well, Folks!
 This is pretty much it.
-If you liked the write-up, share it with your folks.
-Consider following 8bitmen on Twitter, Facebook, LinkedIn to stay notified of the new content published.
+If you liked the write-up, share it with your network for more reach.
+You can read about me here.

 Master system design for your interviews.
 Check out this blog post written by me.